AkiraSalvare/fdu-connect/README_en.md

 ### ⚠️ Warning

-1. When using other proxy tools with TUN mode enabled and zju-connect as a downstream proxy, please be sure to provide the correct network diversion rules, refer to [this issue](https://github.com/Mythologyli/zju-connect/issues/57)
+1. When using other proxy tools with TUN mode enabled and fdu-connect as a downstream proxy, please be sure to provide the correct network diversion rules, refer to [this issue](https://github.com/Mythologyli/fdu-connect/issues/57)

 ### ⚠️ TUN mode precautions